 We remark that without the rationality assumption, this statement fails even for $n=1$, where $G$ could be an arbitrarily large cyclic group.

-\begin{proof} The locus of $\bar F$ points of $G$ whose characteristic polynomials lie in $\Q[x]$ is $G_F$-stable, so the Zariski-closure does not change when the base field is changed from $F$ to $\bar F$.
-We may therefore assume that $F$ is algebraically closed.
+\begin{proof} The locus of $\bar F$-points of $G$ whose characteristic polynomials lie in $\Q[x]$ is $G_F$-stable, so the Zariski-closure does not change when the base field is changed from $F$ to $\bar F$.
+This justifies assuming that $F$ is algebraically closed.